MohilKadakia/can-log-grapher/docs/SetupGuide.md

 # Start the Grafana Dashboard
 docker-compose up -d
 # The dashboard can be accessed from localhost:3000
+# Username: uwfe
+# Password: uwfepassword
 ```

 ## Getting Started

 ### Requirements
-To run this grapher you need:
+To run this application you will need:

 - Docker
 - Python 3.8 or higher
+- Git

 ### Installation Steps